Guthred: Literature

 Guthred appears as a character in Bernard Cornwell's The Saxon Stories series, figuring particularly in The Lords of the North (2006).

 Television

-He is portrayed by Thure Lindhardt in the TV adaptation, The Last Kingdom.
+He is portrayed by Thure Lindhardt in the TV adaptation of Cornwell's novel series, The Last Kingdom.

 Video games

 In Total War Saga: Thrones of Britannia, Guthred (spelled Guthfrid in the game) leads the playable faction of Northymbre.